-Entrance requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
+Course entry requirements: See Rules for LLM and MPhil Degrees.
 Competent academic and/or practical knowledge of South African Contract Law.

 This is an advanced course which focuses on aspects of Contract Law.
-Topics to be covered will be prescribed from year to year and will be chosen from the following, amongst others:
+Topics to be covered will be prescribed from year to year.
+Many of the topics will focus on how the Constitution is influencing the development of the law of contract.
+Examples of the topics that have been covered in previous years include the following:

-- Pre-contractual liability - Standard contract terms: requirements for incorporation, including the treatment of the 'battle of the forms' - Options and rights of pre-emption, including put options and call options - Mistake - Good faith and fairness in Contract Law (including control mechanisms of unfair contract terms under the common law, the Constitution and the Consumer Protection Act) - Non-variation clauses and the availability of the defences of estoppel and waiver in this context - · Restraints of trade - Impact of the Consumer Protection Act on other aspects of Contract Law, including the residual rights of the buyer of goods and services - · Remedies for breach of contract, including termination and the assessment of damages - Supervening impossibility of performance and hardship - Change of circumstances or hardship falling short of impossibility - Aspects of the law of cession (cession of future rights, security cessions).
+Ш Impact of the Consumer Protection Act on other aspects of Contract Law, including the residual rights of the buyer of goods and services Remedies for breach of contract, including specific performance and the assessment of damages Supervening impossibility of performance and hardship: Change of circumstances or hardship falling short of impossibility Liability for breaking off contractual negotiations Aspects of the law of cession (cession of future rights, security cessions).
+DP requirements: Attendance at all class sessions.
+Assessment: Class participation 10%.
+One research paper of 10 000 words 90%

-One research paper of 10 000 words 100%
+RDL5623S HUMAN RIGHTS AND AFRICAN CUSTOMARY LAW

-RDL5623F HUMAN RIGHTS AND AFRICAN CUSTOMARY LAW
+30 NOF credits at HEOSF level 9 Convener: Professor C N Himonga

-NQF credits: 30 at HEQSF level 9 Higher postgraduate course, first semester.
-Course convener(s): Professor C N Himonga Entrance requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
+Course entry requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.

-Course outline: The course will focus on international human and constitutional rights that impact private relations within the family under customary law and reformed aspects of this system of law and against the backdrop of legal pluralism.
+The course will focus on international human and constitutional rights that impact private relations within the family under customary law and reformed aspects of this system of law and against the backdrop of legal pluralism.
 The private relations concerned cover the areas of succession and inheritance; marriage and divorce and their respective consequences.
 While much of the course will concentrate on South African law, a significant part of it will be comparative, focusing on selected African legal systems.